Sardaar Ji: Box office

 The movie had a record opening in the history of Punjabi Cinema, it opened to 100% occupancies and shattered previous openings record of Jatt & Juliet 2.
 It collected ₹2.5 crore on its first day in Punjab while Jatt & Juliet 2 earned ₹1.5 crore on its opening day.
 Sardaar Ji also earned ₹14.45 crore in its opening weekend recovering its making costs of ₹11 crore.
 Sardaar Ji beat Bollywood film ABCD 2 at overseas box office and topped the international collection chart.

 In its first running week Sardaar Ji collected over ₹28 crore, highest ever in Punjabi cinema.
 It was the first Punjabi movie (Chaar Sahibzaade has total collection of ₹72 crore as that movie was released in English, Hindi and Punjabi languages) to cross ₹30 crore mark worldwide.

 Critical response

 CNN-IBN, Hindustan Times & The Tribune gave positive reviews to the movie.
 Film was also reviewed by British media like The Guardian.

 Sequel

-A Sequel, entitled Sardaar Ji 2, directed by Rohit Jugaraj, written by Dheeraj Rattan and produced by White Hill Production, was released on 24 June 2016.
+A Sequel, entitled Sardaar Ji 2, directed by Rohit Jugraj, written by Dheeraj Rattan and produced by White Hill Production, was released on 24 June 2016.
 Diljit Dosanjh, Monica Gill and Sonam Bajwa starring as main leads.